Wheel of Time characters

 Spoiler warning: moderate spoilers for the entire series.

-You can view the files either through the gallery below or the individual image links just below the gallery.
-Below that, I have included a discussion of the build and some of the customization involved, followed by copyright and use information.
+You can view the artwork either through the gallery below or the individual image links just below the gallery.
+Below that, I have included a discussion of the lego build and some of the customization involved, followed by copyright and use information.
 If you're on mobile, the menus are at the bottom of the page.

 - Two Rivers Party Crew (Thom, Perrin, Mat, Rand, Lan, Moiraine, Nynaeve, Egwene)